Role of the General Assembly

 The General Assembly is the main deliberative, policymaking and representative organ of the United Nations.
 Comprising all 193 Member States of the UN, it provides a unique forum for multilateral discussion of international issues including peace and security.

-The sixty-ninth session opened on 16 September 2014.
-The annual general debate, where the world assembly hears statements by Heads of State and Ministers, begins on 24 September.
-This year's theme for the general debate is "Delivering on and Implementing a Transformative Post-2015 Development Agenda"
+The seventy-first session will open on 13 September 2016.
+The annual general debate, where the world assembly hears statements by Heads of State and Ministers, begins on 20 September.

 While not normally directly involved in political decisions on establishing or terminating UN Peacekeeping operations, the General Assembly does play a key role in peacekeeping financing.